makersacademy/takeaway-challenge/README.md

 * confirmation returns a confirmation message
 * app allows user to order a dish with a quantity of more than one
 * app allows user to order more than one dish
-* confirmation message shows expected time (time now + 1hr)
+* confirmation message shows expected time (time now + 1hr) - to do

 **Possible edge cases:**

 * show order should fail when no order placed
-* user cannot select an item not on the menu
+* user cannot select an item not on the menu - to do
 * confirmation can't be placed when order empty

 ## Credits ##

-List any credits or inspiration here
+Inspired by some of my favourite dishes